Honey-Glazed Cornbread Poppers

 FAQ

-- Why are my poppers dry or crumbly?
+- Why did my cornbread poppers turn out dry or crumbly?

-- Can I make them in a regular muffin tin?
+- Can I make these without a mini muffin tin?

-- How do I keep them from sticking?
+- How do I keep the poppers from sticking to the pan?

 Serving Suggestions